Dolby Digital Logo

 Dolby Digital Logo History

-The Dolby Digital brand name is world-famous because it frequently appears at the start of feature films, video games, and broadcasts.
-The company-owner registered it together with the trademark to emphasize the identity of the corporate identity.
+The Dolby Digital trademark is well-known worldwide and often appears at the beginning of feature films, video games, and television programs.
+The owning company registered it alongside the trademark to emphasize its corporate identity.

-The emblem bears the audio technology name, which bears its creator, inventor, and engineer Ray Milton Dolby.
-It was he who founded the specialized company Dolby Labs in 1965.
+The emblem features the name of the audio technology, which is named after its creator, inventor, and engineer, Ray Milton Dolby.
+He founded the specialized company Dolby Labs in 1965.
 Around the same time (in 1967), its original logo appeared.
-But it is completely different from the modern version of “Double D,” invented by the designers practically from scratch.
+But it is nothing like the modern version of “Double D,” which was practically invented from scratch by designers.

 What is Dolby Digital?

-Dolby Digital is an audio compression format that reduces file size while maintaining high sound quality.
-It was developed by the American company Dolby Laboratories, Inc. and is often used for recording and playback of sound in movies, broadcasts, and video games.
-This audio encoding standard enables a cinematic sound experience.
+It is an audio compression format that reduces file size while maintaining high sound quality.
+It was developed by the American company Dolby Laboratories, Inc., and is often used for recording and playback of sound in cinema, television broadcasts, and video games.
+This audio encoding standard achieves cinematic sound.

-From the very beginning, the logo of this brand was multi-structured and ambiguous.
-Each of its elements is a reminder of a surname, technology, or historical fact.
-At the top left is a double icon – two “D” s, mirrored to each other.
-They stand against a dark background and look like slots in vertical rectangles.
-To the right of them is another rectangle – horizontal, white, with a wide black edge and a strict “Dolby” inscription in the middle.
-Below them is the word “Digital,” stretched out to the top elements’ full length to balance the logo.
-It has no framework.
+From the beginning, the brand’s logo was multi-structured and ambiguous.
+Each of its elements evokes a surname, a technology, or a historical fact.
+In the upper-left corner is a double icon: two letters, “D,” placed mirror-image of each other.
+They are set against a dark background and appear as vertical cuts.
+To their right is another horizontal, white rectangle with a wide black edge and a strict inscription “Dolby” in the middle.
+Below them is the word “Digital,” stretched across the upper elements to balance the logo.
+It has no frame.

-Keeping the previous structure and style of the logo, the designers made minimal changes.
-They only enlarged the Dolby caption’s letters, so now it takes up all the rectangle space.
+While retaining the previous logo’s structure and style, designers made minimal changes.
+They just enlarged the letters in the Dolby inscription, and now it fills the entire rectangle.

-In the updated version, the developers have connected the vertical rectangles, which contain two “D,” and made one large shape with white slots.
-The border was removed from the word “Dolby” and, on the contrary, added to the inscription “Digital.”
-But this is not a standard edging, but two thin lines connected by an angle.
+In the updated version, developers combined the vertical rectangles containing the two “D” letters into a single large figure with white cuts.
+They removed the border from the word “Dolby” and, conversely, added it to the “Digital” inscription.
+But it’s not a standard border, but two thin lines joined at an angle.

-In 2012, another topical version was released.
-The letters of “Dolby” are tightly shifted in it, and the word “Digital” is generally moved to the other side – to the left, closer to the black rectangle.
-It is itself enlarged to fit the height of two lines.
-Frames and lines are gone.
+In 2012, another current version was released.
+The letters “Dolby” are tightly packed, and the word “Digital” is shifted entirely to the left, closer to the black rectangle.
+It has been enlarged to two lines.
+Borders and lines disappeared.

 Font and Colors